dde/TSF/README.md

 csh\_lirr\_osm.xml | 712661 | OSM export of a train station
 exoplanet-catalog.xml | 2147926 | NASA Kepler Exoplanet Catalog
 LARGEbasicXML.xml | 3420388 | Military Strategy Game Unit Order of Battle

-<a id="jcode"></a>
-### Java Source

-The Java code is not part of the TSF perfvormance comparison.
-It provides some conversion utilities and generally demonstrates the the TSF format is easily handled in Java as well as C.